rassweiler/kr-display/README.md

 ## Setup
 - Modify settings.json for your needs
 - run meteor --settings settings.json to test on port 3000
-- Program will auto populate cells and utilities
+- Program will auto populate cells and utilities based on values in settings.json